STEM Women’s Autumn 2024 Events: Building Connections in STEM

-On Monday 13th November, STEM Women hosted the London STEM Women Graduate Careers Event at the QEII Centre in bustling Westminster.
-This fantastic event attracted 47 exhibiting employers and 662
+On Monday 21st October, STEM Women hosted the Amsterdam STEM Women Graduate Careers Event at the Mövenpick Hotel.
+The event attracted 27 exhibiting employers and 187 student and graduate attendees.

 As January unfolds, the third Monday is often dubbed “Blue Monday,” a day when the post-holiday blues, abandoned New Year’s resolutions, depleted bank balances, and the harsh winter weather converge,